DETAILED ACTION

 It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of displaying a virtual object once the avatar is close taught by Shirai with the use of objects facing the user avatar taught by Watanabe to produce a virtual object display that presents a predetermined region to the user once a predetermined condition such as proximity is satisfied.
 The motivation to do so would be to allow form multiple users to view a presenting face of the virtual object.

-Regarding claim 5, Shirai teaches [t]he information processing method according to claim 1, wherein the processor adjusts the settings for the orientation as the display form of the object “an animation relates to a combination of the predetermined object with the hand part M2 of the user avatar M1.
+Regarding claim 5, Shirai in view of Minecraft teaches [t]he method according to claim 1, further comprising adjusting an orientation of the object within the virtual space “an animation relates to a combination of the predetermined object with the hand part M2 of the user avatar M1.
 In this case, the animation rendering section 2584 may perform rendering such that the animation of the hand part M2 is naturally coupled to the wrist joint of the user avatar M1 in accordance with the position and orientation of the wrist of the user avatar M1” (Shirai, ¶ [0139])

-Shirai does not explicitly teach that the predetermined region of the object faces a representative point of a plurality of avatars, each avatar identical to the avatar, when the plurality of avatars satisfying the predetermined condition is located within the reference range.
+Shirai does not explicitly teach that a predetermined region of the object faces a representative point of a plurality of avatars satisfy the predetermined condition and are located within the reference range.

 PNG